 Overall Education Goals

 Flushing department of surgery is dedicated to teaching and serving patients, while fostering research to mold competent future surgeons.
-We are committed to educational development and Our mission is to provide high quality compassionate surgical care to individuals from all walks of life.
+We are committed to educational development, and Our mission is to provide high quality compassionate surgical care to individuals from all walks of life.

 Our program is guided by the standards in the general surgery program requirements from the ACGME and the Surgery Residency Review Committee (S-RRC and has maintained its certification by The American Board of Surgery.
 Our program fulfills the requirements of these agencies in terms of its educational framework for the five years of training that are required for general surgery boards wherein a year equals a minimum of 48 weeks.

 Our academic and clinical surgical curriculum follows SCORE content including: the alimentary tract; skin, soft tissues, and breast; endocrine surgery; head and neck surgery, the abdomen and its contents, pediatric surgery; surgical critical care; surgical oncology; trauma and non-operative trauma including burn; and the vascular system.
 In addition, Basic science topics are incorporated: applied surgical anatomy and surgical pathology; the elements of wound healing; hematologic disorders; immunobiology and transplantation; oncology; surgical endocrinology; homeostasis.
-Critical care specific topics include but are not limited to shock and circulatory physiology; surgical nutrition, fluid and electrolyte balance; and the metabolic response to injury, including burns, acute kidney injury, delirium, acute respiratory distress syndrome.
+To facilitate the longitudinal knowledge acquisition, weekly quizzes covering the SCORE content are delivered by core Faculty and mentored review sessions.

-In preparation for January the American Board of Surgery In-Training Examination (ABSITE), weekly quizzes covering the SCORE content are delivered by core Faculty and mentored review sessions are provided in the two months prior to the exam.
+In preparation for January the American Board of Surgery In-Training Examination (ABSITE), faculty and chief residents led review questions sessions are provided in the two-three months prior to the exam.
 The exam is administered to all general surgery residents.
 The results are communicated individually to each resident and with the group to identify and evaluate deficient areas where the achievement was lower than expected.
 Mock Oral examinations are given each year to chief residents as a practice for the American Board of Surgery (ABS) examination to help residents get accustomed to the exam process.

 A surgery education (Surg Ed) meeting is held monthly as an open forum for the input of residents, students and faculty on operative logs, duty hours, educational activities, outside rotation feedback, research activities, CIR report, and other issues that may arise.
 The general surgery faculty all contribute to the educational mission of residents and medical students rotating in the department.
 Teaching and learning activities include: